Socks or no socks? That’s the most debatable question when it comes to roller skating.

 Avoiding Lace Bites

 As with blisters, lace bites are another frequent complaint with new roller skates.
 The tongue of the skates bites into the skin, particularly affecting the front part of your foot.
 Consequently, this leads to bruises and skin rashes that could worsen with time.
-Thick socks add an extra layer to reduce the impact of the lace holes pressing on the foot.
+Wearing thick socks adds an extra layer to reduce the impact of the lace holes pressing on the foot.

 While single socks reap many benefits, imagine the benefits you can reap with double socks!
 Let’s put it this way: with a double layer around your legs and feet, you’re technically doubling the protection barrier.
 Double-layered socks work by restricting the friction between both layers of fabric, hence protecting your skin.
 Pretty cool, right?

 Double socks are encouraged in roller skating because they mimic the effect of thick socks.
 With extra protection and comfort, they offer a more stable grip.
-Moreover, they can give a secure fit in oversized roller skates for better performance.
-They also prevent blisters, heat rashes, and irritation by minimizing contact with the skates to almost none.
+Moreover, they can help your oversized roller skates fit securely for better performance.
+They also prevent blisters, heat rashes, and irritation by minimizing contact with the skates and the socks rubbing against the feet to almost none.

-You can pair up nylon socks over regular ones for a firm and balanced grip to achieve a dual layer.
+You can pair up silk inner socks or knee-high nylon stockings over regular socks for a firm and balanced grip to achieve a dual layer.
 Or, you can simply choose a pair of socks with a double lining of fabric.
-The best socks for inline skating are thick-lined ones that peek out above the boots.
-The reason for this is the augmented safety during a strenuous activity like inline skating.
+The best inline skating socks are thick-lined ones that peek out above the boots.
+The reason for this is the augmented safety of rollerblade socks during a strenuous activity like inline skating.

 Best Socks Materials